Who We Are

 The SayWhatClub’s (SWC) goal is to provide online peer to peer support for people with hearing loss.
 SWC connects to its subscribers through an email listserv, two closed Facebook groups and a public Facebook page.

 Five of our email lists focus on general discussion groups.
 Additionally, four other lists offer special topics geared specifically to hearing loss.
 Moreover, one of our Facebook groups is a general discussion group for all ages over eighteen.
 The other is limited to subscribers between the ages of eighteen and forty, due to the unique challenges younger people with hearing loss face.
 We currently have close to nine hundred SayWhatClub subscribers between our ten email lists and two Facebook groups, and close to 2,000 followers on our public Facebook page.

 Each year, we hold an annual convention somewhere in the continental United States to facilitate social connections between friends with hearing loss, hands-on learning and coping skills.
 Our workshops focus on educating the public about hearing loss issues such as:

 - self-esteem building

 - relationships, and more.

 Visit our convention pages to see where we’ve been and where we’re meeting next!

 Our email lists and Facebook groups offer an easy way to communicate, since hearing isn’t necessary.
-Also, all of our workshops have Computer Aided Real-time Transcription (CART), and we install a conductive looping system that allows sound to be transmitted directly to hearing devices that have t-coil technology.
+Also, all of our workshops have Communication Access Real-time Translation (CART), and we install a conductive looping system that allows sound to be transmitted directly to hearing devices that have t-coil technology.